Haissem Hassan: Club career

 Hassan signed his first professional contract with Châteauroux on 1 June 2018 at the age of 16.
 He made his professional debut with Châteauroux in a 0–0 Ligue 2 tie with Paris FC on 19 October 2018.

 On 2 October 2020, Hassan signed a four-year contract with Villarreal CF, being initially assigned to the reserves in Segunda División B. The following 9 August, he moved to Segunda División side CD Mirandés on a one-year loan deal.

+On 1 August 2023, Hassan renewed his contract with the Yellow Submarine until 2025, and was loaned to Sporting de Gijón in the second division for the season.
+On 11 August 2024, he moved to Real Oviedo, also in the second division, on a three-year contract.

 International career

 Hassan was born in Paris, France to an Egyptian father and Tunisian mother.
 He is a youth international for France.